UNINETTSigma2/documentation/training/events/2023-introduction-to-fortran-series.md

 - This is an online course via zoom.
 Participants require access to a computer (not provided by the course organisers) with internet connectivity.
 - Install Fortran on your laptop or home computer, it's available for most architectures and operating systems.
 Please see the [install help link](https://fortran-lang.org/learn/os_setup/install_gfortran/) for further details.
 All examples will run on your laptop.
-**Note**: If the participants need an account on national HPC, you can specify it in the registration form and we will contact you with application procedure.

 ## **Registration**